DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/9 Types/DiagramConnectorLineEnd.md

 ---
 ---
 ##### shortDescription
-Specifies the default tip of a connector's end point.
-Specifies the default tip of a connector's start point.
+Specifies the default tip of a connector's start/end point.

 ---
 <!--